In this guide

 The process of opening a bank account in the Netherlands is not difficult, but it has a specific order that matters.

-Open Wise first — before you need it.
+Open Wise first — before you need it, ideally before you fly.
 Get registered at the gemeente as early as possible to unlock your BSN.
 Then apply for a traditional Dutch bank and set up iDEAL.

 If I were doing my own arrival over again, I would open Wise the week before I flew, book my gemeente appointment the day I signed my rental contract, and apply for ING the morning my BSN confirmation arrived.